A History of the Parramatta Park Runners

 Phil was required to take a brief 9 year sabbatical when the Penrith Taxation Office was finally relocated from Parramatta to Penrith on 12 December 1994.
 However, upon his retirement from the ATO, he returned to the club on 9 January 2004 and, while still competing as well as ever, has played a leading role in the administration of the club to this day.

 Since 1989 it has become a club tradition to mark a member’s 500th appearance at the Friday lunchtime runs with the special presentation of a sequentially numbered trophy.
-To date we have recognised thirty-five runners, with Ken Cameron the first to be honoured.
+To date we have recognised forty-two runners, with Ken Cameron the first to be honoured.
 The second was Doug Luckman and the third was Graham Taylor.
 The current record for the highest number of actual runs (as opposed to attendances) is held by John Storey (Tax Agent).

 Since the 1970’s the course has closely approximated 5 miles/8 kilometres.
 There have been a total of seven slight variations to the course brought about by the changes that the Parramatta Park Trust has made to the roadway over the years.
 The course record holders, in chronological order, have been: